 Sounds too good to be true, doesn't it?
 That's because it is.
 Your first clue is that you have to do basically nothing to make the money.
 If nothing—to research, no risk, no work—is involved, and yet the returns are huge, then it's a scam.

 A Legit Way to Actually Make Money Online Instead: Open Up a Real High-Yield Savings Account

 Believe it or not, many online savings accounts give better returns than the brick-and-mortar banks that you're used to.
 Some of them offer an APY of more than 1%.
 This may not be very exciting, but if your money is just sitting there anyway, it may as well earn interest.

 Also, a lot of financial institutions these days offer bonuses when you open an account.
 This may not be a bad way to start saving.

 Scam #5: Buy Our Course and Become a Billionaire

 Never underestimate the importance of education.
-It is true that there is tons of great training out there, some of which will help you earn money online.
-If you need to learn the technical aspects of something, such as how to build a website, how to find customers, how to have effective marketing, then it makes sense to pay for a course or an ebook.
+There is indeed tons of great training out there, some of which will help you earn money online.
+If you need to learn the technical aspects of something, such as how to build a website, how to find customers, and how to have effective marketing, then it makes sense to pay for a course or an ebook.

 Unfortunately, the sad truth is that much of the material out there is also useless and a total rip-off.
 If someone is claiming that they'll give you a fool-proof system that will make you hundreds of thousands of dollars in a few months, they're either exaggerating or are simply out to scam you.